 – Tax Research

-The other major specialty that MAC students often choose is audit.
-Auditing is a routine activity that accountants engage in to ensure that business information, which many decision makers rely on, has been collected and reported accurately.
+The other major specialty that MAC students often choose is Audit.
+Auditing is a routine activity that accountants engage in to ensure that business information, which many decision-makers rely on, has been collected and reported accurately.
 Public companies are audited annually to ensure their financial reports are reliable.
 Those audit results are publicly released as part of the company’s annual report.

 Private companies, as well as many nonprofit organizations and government agencies, may also be audited periodically.
-Donors, legislative committees, lenders and others want to be sure they can rely on information these organizations are providing.
+Donors, legislative committees, lenders and others want to be sure they can rely on the information these organizations are providing.
 Most often, these audits concern how financial information is collected and presented.